 Harris is a coach who gives of her time freely and is completely devoted to her athletes.
 This is another reason she was drawn to Clemson.
 At Auburn University Montgomery, she was responsible for the coaching, academic counseling and administrative aspects of both tennis teams.

 "I wanted to offer my players more," says Harris, "This includes more of my time on the tennis court and more time devoted to the student-athletes.
 They can play at a higher level if they are given more personal attention.
 Since I have been at Clemson, I have had more time to be on the court coaching the athletes and I enjoy that so much."

 Harris has had a life filled with activity and success.
 "I feel whatever road you take in life, it is most important to give your best effort and to perform as well as you can.
 By giving your best you know exactly where you stand and can make good decisions about your future.
 That is what I always tried to do, whether as a student or as an athlete."
 To say the least, she has succeeded.

 Harris is married to Jose Caban.
-Caban is the Chair of Clemson's School of Architecture.
+Caban is a Clemson Professor Emeritus and the former Chair of Clemson's School of Architecture.